cedricfoucault/exercode/README.md

 3. You work on a solution.
 When you're done, you should put your answer in the file, below the line that says:

-        # --- INSERT YOUR SOLUTION BELOW ---
+        # --- INSERT YOUR CODE BELOW ---

 4. Commit and push your solution on GitHub.
 5. Open a pull request.